mattwarren/mattwarren.github.io/_posts/2016-01-30-how-garbage-collectors-work-part-1.md

 > A difference between Oracle's and Microsoft's GC implementation 'ethos' is one of configurability.
 >
-> Oracle's provides a vast number of options (at the command line) to tweaks aspects of the GC or switch it between different modes.
+> Oracle provides a vast number of options (at the command line) to tweak aspects of the GC or switch it between different modes.
 Many options are of the -X or -XX to indicate their lack of support across different versions or vendors.
 The CLR by contrast provides next to no configurability; your only real option is the use of the server or client collectors which optimise for throughput verses latency respectively.

 ----

-### .NET GC Sample
+## .NET GC Sample

 So now we have an idea about what the goals of the GC are, lets take a look at how it goes about things.
 Fortunately those nice developers at Microsoft released a [GC Sample](https://github.com/dotnet/coreclr/blob/master/src/gc/sample/GCSample.cpp) that shows you, at a basic level, how you can use the full .NET GC in your own code.
 After building the sample (and [finding a few bugs in the process](https://github.com/dotnet/coreclr/pull/2582)), I was able to get a simple, single-threaded Workstation GC up and running.

-What's interesting about the sample application is that it clearly shows you what actions the .NET Runtime has to perform to make the GC work.
+What's interesting about the sample application is that it clearly shows you what actions the [.NET Runtime has to perform to make the GC work](https://github.com/mattwarren/GCSample/blob/master/sample/GCSample.cpp#L11-L37).
 So for instance, at a high-level the runtime needs to go through the following process to allocate an object:

 1. `AllocateObject(..)`
   - See below for the code and explanation of the allocation process